 Ross A. Hammersley

-Ross is an associate with the firm, focusing his practice on land use and zoning matters, environmental conservation, Brownfield rehabilitation and the redevelopment of distressed properties, energy policy and utility regulation, and oil and gas issues.
+Ross's practice focuses on land use and zoning matters, environmental conservation, Brownfield rehabilitation and the redevelopment of distressed properties, energy policy and utility regulation, real estate, and oil and gas issues.
 His time is primarily spent assisting local municipalities, governmental entities, and small businesses with contractual, zoning, and real estate matters, as well as helping condominium and summer resort associations, a number of business entities, non-profit corporations, and individuals and citizens all over the state of Michigan.

-Ross earned a B.S. in natural resource ecology and management from the University of Michigan, and a J.D., cum laude, from the Michigan State University College of Law, with a certificate in environmental law.
+Ross majored in natural resource ecology in the University of Michigan's School of Natural Resources and the Environment, and is a cum laude graduate of the Michigan State University College of Law, where he focused on environmental law.
 During law school, Ross served as the Editor-in-Chief of the Michigan State Law Review, received Jurisprudence Awards in Water Law and NAFTA, organized a conference on water law issues as Vice-President of the Environmental Law Society, and took part in the Mexican Legal Studies program in Guadalajara, studying the comparative law of indigenous peoples throughout the Americas, NAFTA, and international environmental issues.

-Previously, Ross practiced general civil litigation with Frank, Haron, Weiner and Navarro, PLC, handling municipal law, administrative law, and federal fraud cases, as well as real estate matters.
-He also interned for the Michigan Department of Environmental Quality and the Michigan Economic Development Corporation while in law school, and prior to law school, Ross worked on habitat restoration with the Audubon Society, as well as clean energy legislation and wilderness protection with a number of environmental non-profits in California.
+Previously, Ross practiced general civil litigation in south-east Michigan, and while in law school he was an intern with the Michigan Department of Environmental Quality and the Michigan Economic Development Corporation.
+Prior to law school, Ross worked on habitat restoration with the Audubon Society in southern California, as well as clean energy legislation and wilderness protection with a number of environmental non-profits.

-Ross is a member of the Board of Directors of Conflict Resolution Services, a mediation and arbitration non-profit based in Traverse City.
-He is a member of the State Bar of Michigan, serves as a Council Member on the State Bar of Michigan's Environmental Law Section Council, is the Vice-Chair of the Great Lakes and Inland Waters Committee of the Environmental Law Section, has published works on water law, wildlife conservation, energy law, and health law issues, and has given presentations to fellow attorneys on legislative changes to Michigan’s wetlands protection program and on a proposal to store low and intermediate-level radioactive waste in a deep geological repository beneath Lake Huron’s Bruce Peninsula in Ontario.
+Ross is a member of the State Bar of Michigan, and serves both as a Council Member on the State Bar of Michigan's Environmental Law Section Council and as the Vice-Chair of the Great Lakes and Inland Waters Committee of the Section.
+He has published works on water law, wildlife conservation, energy law, and health law issues, and has given presentations to fellow attorneys on Michigan’s wetlands protection program as well as on a proposal to store low and intermediate-level radioactive waste in a deep geological repository beneath Lake Huron’s Bruce Peninsula in Ontario.
+Ross is also a member of the Board of Directors of Conflict Resolution Services, a mediation and arbitration non-profit based in Traverse City.

 Ross is admitted to practice throughout the state of Michigan, as well as in the United States District Courts of both the Eastern and Western Districts of Michigan.